 As your organization incorporates more technology suppliers, you must integrate supplier compliance management into your overall compliance program.

-Quality management systems (QMS) document the processes, procedures, and responsibilities for quality and control objectives, including management of vendor relationships.
+Quality Management Systems (QMS) document the processes, procedures, and responsibilities for quality and control objectives, including management of vendor relationships.
 Focus on the most business-critical vendors first to maintain business continuity and protect your customers.

 Establish Control Requirements in Service Level Agreements